Hardream-cmd/OAMK-MDev-EG/README.md

 (Line 29) app/src/main/java/com/example/extragrade2/network/BaseDataSource.kt
 (Line 163, 248, 262) app/src/main/java/com/example/extragrade2/view/MainActivity.kt

-- A spinner is displayed to the user on UI when data is loaded on the background. see screenshot :
+- A spinner is displayed to the user on UI when data is loaded on the background.